GeoBou1/Shopping_Cart_Analysis/README.md

 # SQL Data Analysis Project

 ## Overview
 This project demonstrates SQL-based analysis of sales data from a fictional retail company based in Australia.
 We'll get through various steps including exploration, cleaning and agreggation.
-We'll take some axis to frame our analysis and get some vizualisation.
+In order to frame our analysis, we'll take the role of a Data Analyst who's been asked from the customer success department to analyze the clients' behaviors.

 ## Datasets
 - `customers.csv`: Contains customer information.